CamilleBouliere/LESS-PHP---Out-of-the-box/README.md

  1. has compiled *less/test.less* and shows it to you
  2. has created *css/test.css* and is NOT showing it to you
  3. has created *css/test.map* and you can see it in your dev tools
- 4. has created somes files in *css_cache* : don't touch them
+ 4. has created somes files in *css_cache*: don't touch them

 So, basicly you have to modify files inside *less/* directory and call your CSS the same way you call *.less* files.
 It's transparent and can be used with quite any CMS.

-## What is nice ?
+## What is nice?

-You know how to copy a file ?
-You know LESS ?
+You know how to copy a file?
+You know LESS?
 You are ready!
 It's perfect for frontend developers who don't want to bother with backend.

-## What is NOT nice ?
+## What is NOT nice?

 I'm not a back-end developer!
 I don't know shit about nice PHP coding rules.
 So, here you have my little tool, built to ease up my *coding* life.
 It mostly works well... but it's not optimized, there might be some errors and the production mode might be buggy.